vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/sfs_load.md

 # SFS Modules

-SFS modules are [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) images containing a read-only directory hierarchy.
+SFS modules are [EROFS](https://docs.kernel.org/filesystems/erofs.html) or [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) images containing a read-only directory hierarchy.
 DISTRO_NAME uses [overlayfs](https://docs.kernel.org/filesystems/overlayfs.html) to stack SFSs on top of each other and present their contents as a unified directory hierarchy.

 ## Loading